-Detailed information about processing a grievance is found in the Student Grievance Procedure section of SCampus, a guidebook for USC students, and in a brochure available in the Disability Services and Programs office, STU 301.
+Detailed information about processing a grievance is found in a brochure available in the Disability Services and Programs office, STU 301.

 Examinations

 Final Examinations Make-up Policy

 When a final examination falls at a time that conflicts with a student's observance of a holy day, faculty members must accommodate a request for an alternate examination date at a time that does not violate the student's religious creed.